sendwithus/jobs/lead-engineer-frontend.md

 __Who are you?__

-* You're great with javascript and have experience with production quality single-page apps.
+* You're great with javascript; you've built production quality single-page apps.
 * You ship code quickly; we deploy several times a day.
-* You have experience with modern javascript frameworks like React or Angular.
+* You have experience with modern javascript frameworks, such as React or Angular.
 * You're very comfortable with HTML and CSS, and not afraid of Photoshop.
 * You've used static website generators like Jekyll or Metalsmith.
-* You have a product-first approach to development; you care about how your code effects users.
+* You focus on product first; you care about how your code effects users.
 * You have an eye for design and are opinionated about user experience.
-* You are not afraid of backend code, in any language.
+* You are not afraid of backend code in any language.

 __What will you be doing?__